oalabede/is601/README.md

 ###  Sidebar Content
 -   **The Launch of MSN by Microsoft, in response to Netscape.**

      In 1994, Gill Gates, the CEO of Microsoft wanted to be on the wining side, so he decided to launch MSN which stand for Microsoft Network.
 In the same idea of Mosaic, MSN gave users the capability to browse the web in a more vibrant way.
 It enabled the capabilities of graphics such as images, and videos.
 It also allowed users to browse for information.
-From that time, everyone knew that was goign to be the [First Browser War]().
+From that time, everyone knew that was going to be the [First Browser War]().

 ---